Glossary

 nodes.conf

-Warewulf overlays provide customization for the provisioned container image.
+Warewulf overlays provide customization for the provisioned image.
 Overlays may be configured on nodes or profiles, as either system or runtime overlays.

 System overlays are applied only once, when a node is first provisioned.